SaifMahmud366/Kids_Python/README.md

 Ideas for gentle lessons?
 Typos to fix?
 Open a pull request or start a discussion with your idea.
 Keep examples short, kind, and age‑friendly.

+This project follows a friendly Code of Conduct.
+By participating, you agree to uphold it.
+Please read `CODE_OF_CONDUCT.md`.

 ## License 📜

 This project is open source.
 See the `LICENSE` file for details.